l3af-project/l3af-arch/discussions/secure_web_api.md

 TLS version popularly supported in the market v1.2 and v1.3.
 L3AF can support v1.3 and above.

-## L3AFD web Api FQDNs (Fully Qualified Domain Name)
+## L3AFD Web API Listening Interface

-L3AFD can be configured to listen on FQDN by providing option in configuration file (i.e., l3afd.cfg) or by default, l3afd will listen on localhost.
+L3AFD can be configured to listen on a different IP address / interface than localhost (127.0.0.1).
+There could be an additional check to only accept traffic from the specified FQDN (Host header) or SNI if TLS.

 ## Monitoring of certificates